UMAprotocol/launch-lsp/README.md

 ### Capped Yield Dollar

-A capped yield dollar is similar to a range bond except it does not have the embedded call option.
-The combination of a Yield dollar and short put option enables the token sponsor to issue structured products to unlock DeFi treasuries.
+A capped yield dollar is similar to a range token except it does not have the embedded call option.
+The combination of a yield dollar and short put option enables the token sponsor to issue structured products to unlock DeFi treasuries.

 A capped yield dollar is defined as equal to a Yield Dollar - Put Option.
 For the capped yield dollar to be fully collateralized and non-liquidatable, there is a low price for the collateral token below which the capped yield dollar will be worth < $1.
 Numerically this is found using:
  * N = Notional of bond